kzhu2099/My-NYT/README.md

 ## Wordle

+Wordle is a game that is now owned by the NYT.
+The aim is to guess a 5-letter word within 6 attempts.
+When you guess the word, you will be given a color-coded result with the following key:

+- Green is the correct letter in the correct spot
+- Yellow is the correct letter but it is in a different spot
+- Gray/White means that the letter is not in the word.

 This game aims to mimick Wordle with thousands of available words.
 To use it is very simple!
 Simply run: